JuliaMath/Polynomials.jl/docs/src/extending.md

 As always, if the default implementation does not work or there are more efficient ways of implementing, feel free to overwrite functions from `common.jl` for your type.

 !!! note
-    Promotion rules will coerce towards the [`Polynomial`](@ref) type, so not all methods have to be implemented if you provide a conversion function.
+    Most promotion rules will coerce towards the [`Polynomial`](@ref) type, so not all methods have to be implemented if you provide a conversion function.

-### The generalized Laguerre polynomials
+## A new basis type

-These are orthogonal polynomials parameterized  by $\alpha$ and defined recursively by
+The generalized Laguerre polynomials are orthogonal polynomials parameterized  by $\alpha$ and defined recursively by

 ```math
 \begin{align*}